docker/docs/content/compose/environment-variables/envvars.md

 ---
 description: Compose pre-defined environment variables
 keywords: fig, composition, compose, docker, orchestration, cli, reference
-title: Change pre-defined environment variables in Docker Compose
+title: Set or change pre-defined environment variables in Docker Compose
 aliases:
 - /compose/reference/envvars/
 ---

 Compose already comes with pre-defined environment variables.

-This page contains information on how you can change the following pre-defined environment variables if you need to:
+This page contains information on how you can set or change the following pre-defined environment variables if you need to:

 - `COMPOSE_CONVERT_WINDOWS_PATHS`
 - `COMPOSE_FILE`